Any questions? We got you.

 What behaviour change outcomes do clients report?

 Google Cloud — McKinsey-style business skills, global rollout: Google Cloud used Sparkwise to build problem-solving and communication skills for client-facing teams worldwide.
 The outcome: 93% satisfaction, 79% completion rate, and immediate behaviour change observed by leadership.
-Head of Monetising Deovrat Kajwadkar noted: "We saw an immediate impact…the technology is amazing."
+Head of Monetizing Deovrat Kajwadkar noted: "We saw an immediate impact…the technology is amazing."

 Virginia DMV — agency-wide manager development, 350 leaders: The Virginia DMV ran a leadership programme for 350 managers across all centre locations, achieving 4.5/5 usefulness, 4.5/5 engagement, and an 85% completion rate — with over 70% cost savings versus traditional approaches.
 DMV Commissioner Gerald Lackey stated: "We see many, many examples of how Sparkwise is leading people to actually show up and do something differently."

 Penbrothers — retention impact, measurable post-training: Penbrothers recorded 4.6/5 usefulness, 4.6/5 engagement, and an 80% completion rate.
-Beyond satisfaction scores, employees who completed Sparkwise training showed higher retention rates than those who had not — a direct business outcome.
+Beyond satisfaction scores, employees who completed Sparkwise sessions showed higher retention rates than those who had not — a direct business outcome.
 CFO Angelo Mendez: "Retention rates are much higher for employees who have undergone Sparkwise training…Quite honestly, it's a game changer."

 2-5 hours/month · 90% less than traditional coordination · Fully automated operations